MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **os_arch** - Operating System architecture for the device to help detect issues specific to device operation systems

-- **process_bitness** - Process bitness (32 or 64 bit) for the application to help detect issues specific to device bitness
+- **process_bitness** - Process bitness (32 bit or 64 bit) for the application to help detect issues specific to device bitness

 - **webview_kernel_version**: The Chromium kernel version of webview on the device to help us detect compatibility issues related to the version of webview.